RobG66/Gamelist-Manager/README.md

 The primary method of use requires mapping a network drive to the share  \\batocera\share.
 The default credentials are user:root, password:linux.
 The program can now securely store your credentials and assist you mapping a network drive if you like.

+    - Method of use:
+    - map a network drive to your batocera share (\\batocera\share).
+    - Load gamelists from the new network drive.
+    - I strongly recommend stopping Emulation Station on your batocera host which can now be done from the remote menu.

 VLCSharp is used for video playback because it supports the different codecs required for various video file playback.
 I am only building for 64bit to reduce source and release size.

-SSH.NET is used for SSH remoting
+SSH.NET is used for SSH remoting.

 Windows Credential Manager is used for saving credentials.
 I thought about using public/private keys for authentication, but credential manager was still far simpler and straightfoward to use.

 Most of the essential features I inteded to have are available now, but there's always room for improvement.
-I feel like trying to add scraping will be reinventing the wheel and this functionality is already built into Batocera.

-    - Method of use:
-    - map a network drive to your batocera share (\\batocera\share).
-    - Load gamelists from the new network drive.
-    - I recommend first stopping ES on your batocera host which can now be done from the remote menu.

 ![image](https://github.com/RobG66/Gamelist-Manager/assets/91415974/bc72b184-4ed0-4727-9fdc-474ec075a355)

 ![image](https://github.com/RobG66/Gamelist-Manager/assets/91415974/8fd797d5-df41-4927-bfc9-9c89ccf06b9f)